NICE Annual Conference 2020

-- We will confirm the exact speaker as soon as we are able to, however it is not always possible to do this until a few weeks before the date of the engagement.
+- We will confirm the exact speaker as soon as we are able to, but it is not always possible to do this until a few weeks before the date of the engagement.

-- We will do our best to deal with requests for a speaker at short notice (within a month of the date of request) however this is not always possible.
+- We will do our best to deal with requests for a speaker at short notice (within a month of the date of request), but this is not always possible.

 What we expect from you

 - Please try to give us as much notice as possible for when you require a speaker.
-2 - 3 months advance notice is ideal.
+2 to 3 months advance notice is ideal.